zhouwg/minigcc/README.md

 # Status/Defect

-   minigcc is under developent and only support target x86-ia32 currently.
+   minigcc is only support target x86-ia32 and is no longer maintained.